SIAGOptimization/siagoptimization.github.io/README.md

 This activity group fosters the development of optimization theory, methods, and software -- and in particular the development and analysis of efficient and effective methods, as well as their implementation in high-quality software.
 It provides and encourages an environment for interaction among applied mathematicians, computer scientists, engineers, scientists, and others active in optimization.

+Additional information about the SIAM Activity Group on Optimization may be found [at SIAM](http://www.siam.org/activity/optimization).

 How to join SIAG/OPT
 -----------------------------------------------------------------------------------------------------------------------------------------